David Richardson (Australian journalist): Gulf War and Operation Iraqi Freedom

 David was one of the lead reporters for Network Seven during Operation Iraqi Freedom, reporting on activity in Kuwait City during the conflict.

 Man Monis Investigation

 Before Man Monis was involved in the infamous Sydney Siege he was initially investigated by David Richardson.
 In the inquiry into the Siege ABC reported, "Channel 7 reporter David Richardson said after he did a 2009 television story about Monis sending letters to the families of Australian soldiers, Monis complained to the Australian Communications and Media Authority who dismissed his complaint."

 Mr Richardson said Monis "was never shy".

 The inquest was told that Monis sent the letters to funeral parlours and one was delivered at a funeral of an Australian soldier.
 Network Seven's six-month investigation found no official confirmation from the Iranian community that Monis was even a real sheik.

+Controversies

+"In Barcelona Tonight" Hoax

+In November 1996, Media Watch (TV program) revealed that Today Tonight had fabricated a report about disgraced Australian businessman and former Seven Network owner Christopher Skase.
+While Richardson claimed that he was chased out of Majorca by corrupt police acting on behalf of Skase, Media Watch showed that the footage was shot in Barcelona, not Majorca, and "police" Richardson was passing were in fact the Guàrdia Urbana de Barcelona setting up roadblocks to control traffic flow in the city centre.

 Defamation case

 After a five-year court battle in July 2009, the Seven Network was ordered to pay mortgage broker Peter Mahommed $240,000 after a 2004 Today Tonight report by Richardson was found to have falsely portrayed him as having "fleeced" a dementia patient of $1 million.